Belated bill to help solve indigenous cold cases gains steam

 “We are making some headway,” Murkowski said.
 “Not fast enough, but I think we’re making the efforts that are going to make a difference in the long haul.
 The legislative initiatives that we have used have successfully raised the issue of awareness.”

 Savanna’s Act was introduced in the House earlier this year.
-Three of its co-sponsors are Native American — Sharice Davids of Wisconsin and Tom Cole and Markwayne Mullin of Oklahoma.
+Three of its co-sponsors are Native American — Sharice Davids of Kansas and Tom Cole and Markwayne Mullin of Oklahoma.

-Note: This story has been corrected to show that Sharice Davids represents a district Kansas, not Wisconsin.